 Honfleur is the port for deep sea and river cruises.
 The ocean-going ships dock at the Quai de Seine.

-Cruise ship berth
+Cruise ship terminal

 The distance to the place is about more than a kilometer.
 There is a tourist information booth in the cruise terminal.
 A shuttle bus runs between the pier and the town center.

 The river boats dock in the Bassin de l'Est, within walking distance of the town center

 The tourist information office is located in the center of the village on Quai Lepaulmier